osg-htc/docs/docs/Computing_Element/HTCondor_CE.md

     gums_host = YOUR GUMS HOSTNAME
     ```

+!!! note
-**NOTE** Once `gsi-authz.conf` is in place,
+    Once `gsi-authz.conf` is in place,
     your local HTCondor will attempt to utilize the LCMAPS callouts if
     enabled in the `condor_mapfile`.
 If this is not the desired behavior, set
     `GSI_AUTHZ_CONF=/dev/null` in the local HTCondor configuration.

 ### Configuring information systems